Fosna/csharp-fer-web-overview/CourseWork/Readme.md

 #### 2 Manage students

 2.1 Add student controller and placeholder page.
 Make sure that controller and view are wired up nicely.

+2.2 Hook up Entity Framework 6 (not EF Core!).
+Make sure database can be reached.

+2.3.
+Add random students to the database.
+Use seed database.

+Consider manually deleting database if seed doesn't work.
+Use test method on student controller to get number of students in a database.
+Idea is to check if students really exist in Students table in database.